Sladuca/trustory/readme.md

    2. [web3js](https://github.com/ethereum/web3.js/) for interacting with the smart contracts from the UI
    3. [reactjs](https://reactjs.org/) for the frontend UI

 All of the code for the oracle is in `oracle/`, including the oracle contract interface.
-All of the code for the truffle dapp, including the main contracts and the react UI is in `dapp`
+All of the code for the truffle dapp, including the main contracts and UI is in `dapp`